unlhcc/hpc-intro/_episodes/12-cluster.md

 ~~~
 {: .output}

-Rob suggests to Lola to consult the man page of `scp` for further details by calling:
+Rob suggests to Nelle to consult the man page of `scp` for further details by calling:

 ~~~
 $ man scp